Alzheimer’s Research UK is proud to have the support of the former Prime Minister, The Rt Hon David Cameron, as our President

 Mr Cameron joined Alzheimer’s Research UK as President in January 2017.
 As our foremost Ambassador, Mr Cameron is committed to championing the need for research to help us achieve our goal of bringing about life-changing treatments for dementia.

-Since becoming President, Mr Cameron has helped Alzheimer’s Research UK raise nearly £18million pounds for our research, as well as helping to open up new strategic research partnerships and collaborations.
+Since becoming President, Mr Cameron has helped Alzheimer’s Research UK raise nearly £20 million pounds for our research, as well as helping to open up new strategic research partnerships and collaborations.

 Mr Cameron works closely with teams at Alzheimer’s Research UK to support our work, undertaking speaking engagements around the world, visiting some of our pioneering labs, and meeting supporters, fundraisers and people affected by dementia.